michael2012z/BitBible/markdown/KJV/files/Ps.md

 17. O God, thou hast taught me from my youth: and hitherto have I declared thy wondrous works.

-18. Now also when I am old and grayheaded, O God, forsake me not; until I have shewed thy strength unto this generation, and thy power to every one that is to come.when…: Heb. unto old age and gray hairsthy strength: Heb. thine arm
+18. Now also when I am old and grayheaded, O God, forsake me not; until I have shewed thy strength unto this generation, and thy power to every one that is to come.

 19. Thy righteousness also, O God, is very high, who hast done great things: O God, who is like unto thee!